-Although these steps are relatively common to most software tools that analyze NGS data derived from CRISPR screens, CRISPAltRations has a number of improvements that enable higher accuracy of variant detection, including:
+Although these steps are relatively common to most software tools that analyze NGS data derived from CRISPR screens, CRISPAltRations has a number of improvements that enable higher accuracy of variant identification, including:

 - a Cas-specific aligner

-To better understand the impact of these improvements, we developed a set of synthetic datasets to validate the accuracy of annotating on- and off-target editing (11 on-target sites; 592 off-target sites) and the accuracy of annotating mutations introduced through the homology directed repair (HDR) pathway at on-target loci (91 on-target sites).
-The performance of CRISPAltRations was compared to other published software tools, such as Amplican and CRISPResso2 .
+To better understand the impact of these improvements, we developed a set of synthetic datasets to asses the accuracy of annotating on- and off-target editing (11 on-target sites; 592 off-target sites), as well as the accuracy of annotating mutations introduced through the homology directed repair (HDR) pathway at on-target loci (91 on-target sites).
+The reliability of CRISPAltRations was compared to other published software tools, such as Amplican and CRISPResso2 .
 For on/off-target characterization, CRISPAltRations characterized the percent of indels down to <0.1% deviation from expectation for 99.5% of target sites.
-Alternative workflows such as Amplican/CRISPResso2 could not reach this level of accuracy even with a higher threshold for error (<2% deviation) (Figure 1).
+Alternative workflows such as Amplican/CRISPResso2 could not reach this level of precision even with a higher threshold for error (<2% deviation) (Figure 1).

-For on-target HDR repair characterization, we compared the performance of CRISPAltRations and CRISPResso2.
+For on-target HDR repair characterization, we compared the quality of CRISPAltRations and CRISPResso2.
 CRISPResso2 was unable to complete analysis at 4.3% of targets and overestimated the perfect HDR repair events by >3% at 38% of targets (Figure 2).
-CRISPAltRations demonstrates a high level of accuracy on this dataset with <2% deviation from the expected percent perfect HDR events and can better differentiate an editing event as being derived from the HDR (imperfect) vs NHEJ pathway, as compared to CRISPResso2 (Figure 2).
+CRISPAltRations provides accurate precision on this dataset with <2% deviation from the expected percent perfect HDR events.
+Furthermore, CRISPRAltRations can better differentiate an editing event as being derived from the HDR (imperfect) vs NHEJ pathway, as compared to CRISPResso2 (Figure 2).